 - Select a codec algorithm Property for stream 1 from the drop-down box. - 2.
-Select a codec algorithm Property for stream 2 (the available choices depend on the algorithm selected for stream 1). - 3.
-Select the Non-recording profile for each stream from the eight profiles that have been defined. - This profile is not used for recording.
+Select the Non-recording profile for stream 1 from the eight profiles that have been defined. - This profile is not used for recording.
+When a stream is used for recording, the profile selected on the Recording Profiles page is used. - 3.
+Select a codec algorithm Property for stream 2 (the available choices depend on the algorithm selected for stream 1). - 4.
+Select the Non-recording profile for stream 2 from the eight profiles that have been defined. - This profile is not used for recording.
 When a stream is used for recording, the profile selected on the Recording Profiles page is used.